 I guess a lot of things changed when the NES became popular in Norway, the NES had been out for years before it hit this country with a storm.
 Mass marketing and wisely positioned playable consoles with Mario in Shopping Centres and so on helped a lot.

-I remember seeing Giana Sisters on the Amiga long, long before Mario rampaged the streets in my neighbourhood and for all of you out there, the Amiga version of Giana came 2 or so years after Mario.
+I remember seeing Giana Sisters on the Amiga long, long before Mario rampaged the streets in my neighborhood and for all of you out there, the Amiga version of Giana came 2 or so years after Mario.

 The NES and Mario did back then what the Wii and Wii-sports thing did 9 years ago, it took the country by storm, everyone had to get one.
-The book tells stories about how one could rent a nintendo and games at local video outlets/stores and yes this is how i completed all SMB and Megaman games of the past.
+The book tells stories about how one could rent a Nintendo and games at local video outlets/stores and yes this is how i completed all SMB and Megaman games of the past.

-The Amiga and C64 demo scene is mentioned in the book too and this article covers pretty much only a certain year although it should be enough for many to want to go to Youtube and watch all of them and many more right away.
+The Amiga and C64 demo scene are mentioned in the book too and this article covers pretty much only a certain year although it should be enough for many to want to go to Youtube and watch all of them and many more right away.

 The demoscene in Norway was pretty huge in the early years of the Amiga but till this day the C64 scene is bigger and always have been.

-The stuff that is written in the article feels pretty darn exact how i felt when playing it the first time, all the laughs and the funny comments, the odd puzzles and ofcourse all the attention to detail.
+The stuff that is written in the article feels pretty darn exact how i felt when playing it the first time, all the laughs and the funny comments, the odd puzzles and of course all the attention to detail.

-Sonic is ofcourse mentioned and by all means it should too and best of all this is where they brought in the “console war” age, the rivalry between Nintendo and Sega, not the companies but the gamers/community.
+Sonic is of course mentioned and by all means, it should too and best of all this is where they brought in the “console war” age, the rivalry between Nintendo and Sega, not the companies but the gamers/community.

-This is a very good example and this is why Sega never did get a big Norwegian community/fanbase as by the time Sega got big enough here then Nintendo had allready stolen the limelight.
+This is a very good example and this is why Sega never did get a big Norwegian community/fanbase as by the time Sega got big enough here then Nintendo had already stolen the limelight.

-Me as an Amiga user felt this one too, people left Amiga in favor for consoles like NES and SNES but also PC eventually.
+I, as an Amiga user felt this one too, people left Amiga in favor for consoles like NES and SNES but also PC eventually.

 The book ends nicely with this era/article, DOOM.

 The best part with this book must be that you have all these random people (from forums i guess?) who’s commented in the book, experiences about the games, explaining how they reacted to a game/location and so on

 I hope that someone will translate this book at one point, i am not the man for this task sadly, but maybe someone else is?.